una/una.github.io/_posts/2014-12-17-gulp-local-psi.md

 - development
 header-bg: ../images/posts/lexus.jpg
 audio: gulp-psi
-subtitle: This is a walk through of how to set up Page Speed Insights within your existing gulp project.
+subtitle: This is a walk through of how to set up Google PageSpeed Insights within your existing gulp project.
 This way, you can get your page speed score information within your terminal without first needing to push your site to a live server.
 ---

-Today, I'll be walking you through setting up Page Speed Insights within your existing gulp project.
-This way, each time you call the gulp command, `gulp psi` in your terminal, you can get your page speed insights scores right in your terminal without needing to push your site to a live server, navigate to the Page Speed Insights website, enter in your URL, etc. I'll be using ngrok to tunnel your locally hosted site and a few gulp tasks to bring it all together.
+Today, I'll be walking you through setting up PageSpeed Insights within your existing gulp project.
+This way, each time you call the gulp command, `gulp psi` in your terminal, you can get your page speed insights scores right in your terminal without needing to push your site to a live server, navigate to the PageSpeed Insights website, enter in your URL, etc. I'll be using ngrok to tunnel your locally hosted site and a few gulp tasks to bring it all together.

-## Page Speed Insights
+## PageSpeed Insights

-[Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/) is a project by Google that analyzes the performance of your website, giving you a score index based on a variety of factors.
-[Addy Osmani](http://addyosmani.com/blog/) created a neat little node [module](https://www.npmjs.com/package/psi) so that we can run Page Speed insights right in the terminal and get a nicely formated table of scores.
+[PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) is a project by Google that analyzes the performance of your website, giving you a score index based on a variety of factors.
+[Addy Osmani](http://addyosmani.com/blog/) created a neat little node [module](https://www.npmjs.com/package/psi) so that we can run PageSpeed insights right in the terminal and get a nicely formated table of scores.

 To install this tool globally (which I recommend, because you can use it with any live website, any time), simply type `npm install -g psi` into your terminal.